 The wear and tear arthritis is called Osteoarthritis and is a common occurrence in the feet.
 The symptoms can worsen over time and can result in bunions, hammer toes and trapped nerves.
 Wearing supportive shoes while walking can help feet in their daily wear and tear (running shoes are great for pavement pounding in city life).
 Overtime the nails tend to thicken, especially if they have been lively in sport or a physical job, and the protecting fibro fatty padding on the sole of the feet tends to disperse, thin and lead to calluses.

 If you don't have perfect eyesight and you struggle bending, foot care can become a real issue.
 As well as age related medical conditions, diabetes and cardiovascular disease can lead to circulation problems within your feet and encourage foot problems.
-Simply make a routine appointment, every couple of months and let our team maintain your feet, ski and nails to avoid foot issues before they become more serious.
+Simply make a routine appointment, every couple of months and let our team maintain your feet, ski and

 Warm Wax Therapy Used since Roman times warm wax therapy improves blood flow, reduces pain from inflammatory conditions (such as arthritis and muscle strain) and increases hydration in the skin, leaving the feet more comfortable, and the skin softened with increased elasticity.